Asthma Clinical Research

-Do you know why we are conducting a clinical trial for asthma?
+Do you know why we conduct asthma clinical research?
 This long-term disease can be managed, but there is still no comprehensive cure available for patients.
-Clinical trials serve as viable alternatives for people who have not found success through more conventional asthma treatments.
+Asthma clinical research has helped develop viable alternatives for people who have not found success through more conventional asthma treatments.

 Asthma is a chronic lung condition that causes the airways to become inflamed and narrowed.
 The most common symptoms associated with asthma include: